 Thanks to the low cost and shrinking size of internet-enabled cameras, video surveillance is playing an increasingly important role in security, criminal investigations, insurance cases, and litigation.
 In fact, video is the fastest growing data type.
 IHS Technologies predicts that the global video surveillance market will be worth more than $28 billion by 2018.
 By 2019, more than 2,500 PB of new video footage will be generated daily.

 Hot storage for the red-hot video market

 New laws are calling not only for more surveillance equipment, but retention of video footage–often for years.
 And high-resolution 1080p and 4K cameras mean big file sizes.
 With Wasabi pricing, retention is no longer a challenge.
-And at 6x performance speeds compared to Amazon S3, reading and writing large video files is no problem either.
+And up to 6x performance speeds compared to Amazon S3, reading and writing large video files is no problem either.
 The evidence you need is always seconds away.